yusale9/student-showcase/student-work/miriam-rosenberg/api-final-project/POST-order-meal.md

 ## Code snippet explanation

-The lunch burger meal consists of burger, bun, condiment, topping, side, and drink.
+The lunch burger meal consists of a burger, with a bun, condiments, and toppings, sides, and a drink.
 The take out orders are ordered on table `99` to differetciate them from eat-in customers.
 For the purpose of this POC the `"mealType"` is `"lunch"`, and the `"mealCat"` is `"burgerMeal"`.
 In the future, there will be variable values for breakfast and dinner, and for other type of meals.